 - In the case of a failed hearing, the Scheduling Office should be notified immediately for a change of date.
 Failure to act quickly may result in inability to use facilities or equipment.

-- Students are responsible for their own publicity.
-Students may place one flyer no larger than 8.5 x 11 on all major School of Music bulletin boards in the areas marked “Recitals.”
+- Students are responsible for their own publicity; however, the Marketing Office will publicize recitals as part of the “On the Horizon” poster in the HFAC.
+Students may place one flyer no larger than 8.5″ x 11″ on each main School of Music bulletin board in the areas marked “Recitals” and may place flyers in the cul-de-sacs of the practice rooms but not on the walls of the main hallways.
 No approval is needed.
-Students should remove posters by end of day following the recital, excepting Sunday.
+Students should remove posters by end of day following the recital, excepting Sundays.

-- All recitals will also be listed on the calendar at byuarts.com.
+- Only required recitals will be listed on the calendar at byuarts.com.

 Recital cancellation or date changes: